The Royal Road to Patreon: 2025 Data on When to Launch & What to Charge

 Follower Thresholds for Patreon Adoption

-The minimum we found was 15 followers.
-That's not a typo.
-Someone launched a Patreon with 15 followers.
+The minimum we found was 78 followers.
+Someone launched a Patreon with fewer than 100 followers.

 Adoption Rates by Follower Count

-The pattern is clear: adoption rates jump dramatically once you cross 1,000 followers.
-At that point, 92.6% of authors have Patreons.
-But even below 500 followers, nearly half have already launched.
+The pattern is clear: adoption rates climb steadily with audience size.
+Once you cross 5,000 followers, over 80% of authors have Patreons.
+But even below 500 followers, more than half have already launched.

 The Real Answer: Earlier Than You Think